Training & Performance · 5 min read

 For training, back style is about security.
 When you're doing flip turns, underwater dolphin kicks, or exploding off the blocks in a test set, the last thing you want is a suit shifting mid-stroke.

-Fixed back styles are the go-to for most club and college swimmers.
-They don't move, they don't adjust, and there's nothing to fidget with between sets.
-Your energy stays where it belongs, in the water.
+Fixed-back styles, and crossback's don't move, don't adjust, and there's nothing to fidget with between sets.
+Your energy stays where it belongs: in the water.
+Check out our full guide to choosing your perfect one piece to compare styles across the JAYD range.

-Performance swimwear is designed to be compressive.
-In the water, that compression reduces drag and supports body position.
 JAYD suits are built with an athlete-first fit, supportive and secure in the water, flattering out of it.
 If you prefer a slightly more relaxed feel, sizing up one is a great option.
-Take a look at our size and style guide if you're figuring out where to start.
+Take a look at our size and style guide to find your fit.

 If you're training five or more days a week, one suit won't last from fall season through NCAAs, no matter the quality.
-Rotating two or three suits is the single best thing you can do to extend their lifespan.
-Giving each suit 24 hours to fully dry between uses lets the fibers recover and keeps compression consistent all the way through championship season.
+Rotating two or three suits is the single most effective thing you can do to extend their lifespan.

 Built for swimmers who take it seriously